nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 plt.show()
 ```

-Here you can see that *Prochlorococcus* is more abundant in offshore waters whereas Picoeukaryotes tend to be more dominant along the coast.
+Here you can see that *Prochlorococcus* is more abundant in offshore waters whereas picoeukaryotes tend to be more dominant along the coast.
 And there seems to be a high abundance of *Synechococcus* in a feature near the Gulf Stream.

 +++